Churches call for more info on TPP

 The bishops said the Government should consider making the draft text of the deal public.

-Next story in Political: Doctor visit promise falls short
+Next story in Politics: Doctor visit promise falls short

 Copyright © 2015, Radio New Zealand